alexandre-ricciardi/cyber-resilience-system/README.md

   * The whole point is to determine relevant timeframes and threasholds for uncommon event detection

 * AI can also process those graphs to detect delta and uncommon traffic during periods.
+  * Graph representing net traffic across different periods are processed by an NN with convolution of graph (and not graphs embedding as usually processed)